seaargsp/doit/README.md

 **Enhanced Complete/Undo Functionality**:
 - Repositioned action button to bottom of screen for better ergonomics
 - Proper toggle behavior - tasks can be marked complete and then uncompleted
-- State preservation when undoing completion (restores notifications if applicable)
+- State preservation when undoing completion (restores notifications and alarms if applicable)
 - Recently completed tasks remain visible in Todo tab for 24 hours

+**Alarm Display Features**:
+- **Prominent Alarm Chip**: "🔊 Audible Alarm" chip with blue background and white text
+- **Contextual Descriptions**:
+  - "Alarm will sound at due time" for alarm-only tasks
+  - "Alarm will sound at notification times" for tasks with both alarms and notifications
+- **Visual Hierarchy**: Alarm information prominently displayed in notifications section
+- **Integration**: Alarm status shown even when no regular notifications are set

 **File Viewing**: Displays attached files with enhanced previews and system integration for opening.